priyanshul-govil/Instagram-Follower-Analytics/README.md

 <li>

 Initially both these files will be empty.
 In case you wish to utilise them, go ahead and add the `username` of each of the required users in a separate line.
-Save the file now.
+Save the files now.

 <li>